Hacosta21/Octopus-C2-framework/README.md

 Searching for connection persistency.
 Looking at originating IP, responding IP as well as the duration of each connection.

 ![Screenshot (23)](https://github.com/Hacosta21/Threat-Hunting-with-Zeek-and-RITA/assets/65152491/851a1da5-5d64-4ddf-89a7-cd8dc11f4078)
 Pcap sample exhibits a connsistent connection on TCP protocol, port 443 and SSL Service.
+It also shows that the majority of connection byte size is smaller than normal traffic.